DumbwaysDotId/flutter-fundamental-result/README.md

 **Widgets** are supporting components in Flutter such as _Buttons_, _Text_, _Icons_ and so on.
 Everything that is in the view of our application is called a Widget.

+## Stateless & Stateful Widget

+**Stateless** widgets are static widgets where all the configurations contained in them are initialized from the start.
+On the other hand, **Stateful** widgets do the opposite where they are dynamic, so they can be updated whenever needed based on user actions or when data changes.

 ## Create Widget

 - `Header` Widget